LLMR-boringtao/LLM_ROS2/README.md

 ## Overview

-This project is a ROS2 package that simulates a robot in Gazebo controlled by OpenAI APIs.
+This project is a ROS2 package that simulates a sjtu drone robot in Gazebo controlled by OpenAI APIs.
 The robot is equipped with a camera and a lidar.

 ## Dependencies